aws-solutions/qnabot-on-aws/workshops/Connect/README.md

 ## Repeat Answer

 QnABot stores the response of the previous question inside of a Lex session attribute called qnabotcontext.
-Using a QnABot feature called Document Chaining, you can enable a &quot;repeat&quot; type of question by passing the session attribute qnabotconnect back into the Get Customer Input block.
+Using a QnABot feature called Document Chaining, you can enable a &quot;repeat&quot; type of question by passing the session attribute qnabotcontext back into the Get Customer Input block.

 ![](images/8_qnabotcontext.png)